Bulliby/docker/README.md

-# The Bulliby's Dockerfile
+# My personal dockerfile

-This is my personal dockerfles
+This my dockerfile based on archlinux.
+I chain it with each other to obtain a final working configuration.